zeffo/zeffo/README.md

-Interested in the technical and mathematical side of programming.
-Don't mention web development in front of me.
-Proficient in Python and C.
+RoboWars for TechNoMinds.
+Proficient in Python and C. Not interested in webdev or fixing your printer.

 You can contact me on Discord: Zeffo#0393